folio-org/raml-module-builder/README.md

 very early in the process and before `schema.json` is fully processed.
 For this reason doing anything in the handler is problematic as the database is not fully populated with data.
-Furthermore, if there are any errors that could occur in the your post handler, it seems natural to throw an error, but the underlying RMB code does not know about that, and thus, continues its operation - including managing a job in the background.
+Furthermore, if there are any errors that could occur in your post handler, it seems natural to throw an error, but the underlying RMB code does not know about that, and thus, continues its operation - including managing a job in the background.